Almunecar - Caletilla from above at night

 • The Castle of San Miguel is also worth a visit.

-• The ornithological park (parque Ornotológico Sexi) is home to, among other things, parrots.
+• The ornithological park (parque Ornotológico Sexi) is home to parrots, among other things.

-• The top of the Alpujarra in the mountains, about 10 km by car from Almuñécar, is a paradise for those interested in nature.
-The surroundings around the top are known to be strikingly beautiful and here there is a special calm.
+• The Alpujarra peak in the mountains, about 10 km by car from Almuñécar , is a paradise for nature lovers.
+The surroundings around the peak are known for their striking beauty and a special sense of tranquility.

-• Below picture of the beautiful area of Cerro Gordo.
+• Below is a picture of the beautiful area of Cerro Gordo.

 Cerro Gordo